gurditsingh/hydeout/_posts/test.md

 ## The Stream Table Duality
 In Apache Kafka, streams and tables work together.
 A stream can be a table, and a table can be a stream.
-It is a property of Kafka Streams with which we can attain this versatility.
+It is a property of Kafka Streams with which we can achieve this versatility.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExODU5NDE2MCwxODM3NzQ0NzgwLC0xNz
+eyJoaXN0b3J5IjpbMTMyMTE2MDE1NCwxODM3NzQ0NzgwLC0xNz
 cyMjI1NzA0LC0xNjk0MDgyNTYsLTE2MjA2NjczMjQsLTIwMjY3
 OTU3MTMsLTE2ODk5MDg5NTIsNDgyNzYzMjAsMTE4MTMxNjQxLC
 0xOTI3MjU3ODcwLDE2MTExMDQxMDUsLTExNDMxNzYwNjYsMTc1